WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 latching.
 The device's motion still depends on its impedance during the declutching period, meaning the device does not really move "freely" during this time.
-Hence, in opposition to optimal latching the declutching time was assumed to be near half the difference between the natural period and the wave period, but is further examined through tests.
+Hence, in opposition to optimal latching the declutching time was assumed to be near half the difference between the resonant period and the wave period, but is further examined through tests.

 .. math::